w3c-webmob/netinfo-usecases/README.md

 ![image]("images/audible_error.png")

- In such cases, it is possible to resume a download over celular - but only if the user has explicitly allowed this in the application's settings.
+ In such cases, it is possible to resume a download over cellular - but only if the user has explicitly allowed this in the application's settings.
 Note that this is controlled by the application, and not at the OS level.
-If the user has not allowed downloading over celular, they get the option to enable this.
+If the user has not allowed downloading over cellular, they get the option to enable this.

 ![image]("images/audible_wifi_warn.png")

 ## Android

 ## Windows Phone

+## Requirements
+In order to be able to replicate the functionality seen in native applications, the web platform needs to:

+ * provide access to the connection type the system is using to receive data: namely cellular, WIFI, or none (e.g., airplane mode).
+This information needs to be available either immediately on page load or as close as possible to it.
+If the connection type changes, then the change needs to be reflected in the API in a way that script can access the updated information.

+ * provide a means for scripts to be notified if the connection type changes.
+This is to allow developers to make dynamic changes to the DOM and/or inform the user that network connection type has changed.